 A small town home fits just right for Clara, who longs to study the night sky and live in the familiar community where everyone knows her and her sister Hailey.
 But Hailey wants more.
 She learns of an art program in San Francisco, and soon it’s all she can think about.
 Problem is, where Hailey goes, Clara must go, as the two are conjoined twins.
 While Clara and Hailey can’t imagine life any other way, they each long for things that seem impossible.
 A boyfriend.
 World travel.
 A trip to the stars.

-Last year I read One by Sarah Crossan, and I kind of expected this … Continue reading
+Last year I read One by Sarah Crossan, and I kind of … Continue reading

 How to Be Brave